 19 1/2 E Huntington Dr, Arcadia, CA 91006

-Claros is an Italian grocery haven that has been open to the public since 1948 in the San Gabriel Valley.
+Located in the San Gabriel Valley, Claro’s is an Italian grocery haven that has been open to the public since 1948.
 The space is fully stocked with all things-Italian: garlic bread, sausages, coffee, pastas, and of course, homemade deli sandwiches!
-Their most famous sandwich is Spicy Mike, but if you want to stick to the classic Italian, then Cousin K or Great Grandpa Joe will have you covered.
+Their most famous is the Spicy Mike, but if you want to stick to the classic Italian, then Cousin K or Great Grandpa Joe will have you covered.

-After I shared this post in the LA Food Reddit thread, a few redditors chimed in with their recommendations.
+After I shared this post on the LA Food Reddit sub, a few redditors chimed in with their recommendations.

 Redditor fingers-crossed wrote: